+Teamwork is complex

-Teamwork is complex.
-Responding to others' needs and beginning to anticipate and act proactively to meet your team's need is an important part of working together.
-As decisions grow more complicated, you may need to make compromises in order for the group to succeed.
-This isn't to say you should stop advocating for what you need, just make sure you're considering your team's needs in addition to your own.
-This is where having good supervision and structures in place can be helpful.
-Regular check-ins with your team and with your supervisor can ensure that you're getting your own needs met while still meeting team needs.
-For example, even though you do not need to be shown how to write an incident report, your coworkers may need more support on the process.
-So, you will have to wait through (and ideally help in explaining!) a supervisor showing everyone how the process works in order for your colleagues to learn how to do it.
+- Responding to others' needs and beginning to anticipate and act proactively to meet your team's need is an important part of working together. - Compromising is sometimes needed for the group to succeed you should still advocate for what you need, just make sure you're considering your team's needs in addition to your own. - Regular check-ins with your team and with your supervisor can ensure that you're getting your own needs met while still meeting team needs.

+People need recognition

-People need recognition.
-Recognition feels good and often when it doesn't come, people can feel isolated and not valued.
-If you want to receive some praise for what you add to the team, make sure you're shouting out to who contribute as well.
+- Recognition feels good and often when it doesn't come, people can feel isolated and not valued. - If you want to receive some praise for what you add to the team, make sure you're shouting out to who contribute as well.